How to Apply for NZ Citizenship Before the 2027 Test

 If you do not yet have 1,350 days of presence — perhaps you arrived as a permanent resident in 2022 or 2023 — the 2027 test deadline creates a planning exercise, not a crisis.

 Calculate the date you will hit 1,360 days.
-If that date falls before mid-2027, you can still beat the test by beginning preparation now and lodging as soon as you cross the threshold.
-If your eligibility date falls after the test launch, you will need to prepare for the test — but starting your document assembly early means you can lodge the day you become eligible, minimizing the time spent in the new test regime.
+If that date falls before mid-2027, you have more time to prepare before the expected launch, but the transition rules remain unpublished.
+If your eligibility date falls after the test launch, you will need to prepare for the test — starting your document assembly early means you can lodge the day you become eligible, minimizing the time spent in the new test regime.

 For the RV2021 cohort (residency granted 2022–2023), the earliest eligibility dates are early to mid-2027.
 This is a narrow window and there is no room for delay.